Chemistry and Physics of Biomolecules

 BIOLOGY AND BIOMEDICAL SCIENCES 5357

 This course covers the major types of biomolecular structure: proteins, nucleic acids, glycans, membranes & membrane proteins.
 Basic structural chemistry is presented, as well as biophysical techniques used to probe each type of structure.
-Topics covered include: protein structure, folding & design, intrinsically disordered proteins, biomolecular simulation, cryo-electron microscopy, polymer statistics, nucleic acid structure, bending & supercoiling, nucleic acid-protein interactions, RNA structural biology, glycobiology, membrane organization, permeability & transport, and membrane proteins & ion channels.
+Topics covered include: protein structure, folding & design, intrinsically disordered proteins, biomolecular simulation, macromolecular binding and kinetics, cryo-electron microscopy, polymer statistics, nucleic acid structural biology, nucleic acid-protein interactions, functional RNA, glycobiology, membrane organization, permeability & transport, and membrane proteins & ion channels.
 Weekly discussion sections cover problem sets and present current research papers.
 A required course for the DBBS Biochemistry, Biophysics & Structural Biology (BBSB) graduate program.
-Prereqs; prior coursework in biochemistry and in physical chemistry is strongly recommended, but not required.
+Prereqs; prior coursework in biochemistry and in physical chemistry is recommended, but not required.
+3 units.

 Course Attributes: